 Born June 17, 1930 in Wichita, Kansas to Catherine and Walter Buttram.
 My father died in 1937 and I was raised by my mother and my grandmother Amanda Buttram Cook.
 I was Educated at Irving Elementary School, Horace Mann Jr. High and Wichita High School North from where I graduated in 1948.
 On graduation I went to work at the Fourth National Bank in Wichita where I was employed full time until I enrolled at the University of Wichita.
 I continued to work part time until graduation in 1956 when I began my teaching career at Minneha Junior High where I was a social studies teacher and a basketball coach.

-To send flowers in memory of William Ray Buttram, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of William Ray Buttram, please visit our Heartfelt Sympathies Store.

 I completed my Masters Degree in 1963.
 In 1966 I took a position at my alma mater, North High, as a Social Studies Teacher and assistant Basketball Coach.
 He continued at North for 19 years where he was Student Council Sponsor, Chairman of the Building Committee and eventually Chairman of the Social Studies Department.
 In 1985 I took a position in the Social Studies Department at Tahlequah High School, Tahlequah, Oklahoma where I taught for three years.
 In 1988 I went into the ministry of the United Methodist Church serving at Braggs(part time while teaching one year, I took a job preaching at Westville-Zion for 3 1/2 years and moved back to Gore where I stayed for 8 1/2 years retiring at age 70.
 During my time of service I completed the Basic and Advanced Course of Study at Perkins School of Theology in Dallas and Phillips Theological Seminary in Tulsa.